-Throughout the fall and early winter, several college admission representatives visit OHS to meet with students.
-We advertise these times in the bulletin, online, etc. If you would like to meet with a college rep, here's what you do:
+Throughout the Fall and early Winter, several college admission representatives visit OHS to meet with students.
+We advertise these times in Trojan Times and online.
+If you would like to meet with a college rep, here's what you do:

 - Pay attention to the bulletin!
-That's how the Counseling Department communicates with you! - Sign up in the Counseling Office prior to the visit - Pick up a pass for the day of the meeting time
+That's how the Counseling Department communicates with you! - Sign up online - A pass will be delivered the day of the meeting time